 Student Affairs Department is primarily studentfocused with an emphasis on holistic, experiential, and developmental learning.
 The department is directly managing the following programs:

 ADUGroups

-Social media like platform implemented to increase student's knowledge and engagement with all activities happening in ADU's campuses.
-Through the platform, students can register for events, competitions, programs and stay updated on what's happening on ADU's campuses.
+ADUGroups is a student engagement platform that helps students and alumni to collaborate and be successful.
+Through the platform, students can register for events, competitions, programs and stay updated on what's happening on-campus..

 Co-curricular Transcript